chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

     0.0; 0.0; 0.0; 0.0; 0.0; 0.0; 0.0; 0.0; 0.0;       0.2;           0;           0;           0;            0;            0;            0;
     1.0; 2.0; 3.0; 0.0; 0.0; 0.0; 0.0; 0.0; 0.0;       0.2;           0;           0;           0;            0;            0;            0;

-Each line is associated with a particle and gives it its properties.
-The ``fem_force`` and ``fem_torque`` properties are used in the CFD-DEM solver, but most be specified in all cased.
-The main advantage of using the ``file`` method over the ``list`` method is that the number of inserted particles in not limited to the number of character accepted on a single line a the parameter file.
+Each line is associated with a particle and its properties.
+The ``fem_force`` and ``fem_torque`` properties are only used in the CFD-DEM solver, but must be specified in all cases.
+The main advantage of using the ``file`` method over the ``list`` method is that the number of inserted particles is not limited to the maximum number of characters on a single line of parameter files.